RichardJohnNowell/bristol_cyber_security/README.md

 and after chatting about it with a friend, a soletrader, I formed the opinion that there could be a customer base of domestic users, soletraders and micro-businesses.
 While there are companies already providing cyber services, none of them seemed targeted at small businesses with little money to spend on security issues.
 My main concern was that I was not qualified enough or had not yet built a trustworthy reputation.
-A SWOT analysis has been started but a formal, presentable business plan has not.
-It is not necessary at the moment anyway.

 The website I have presented is practicable but unlikely to be used commercially as of yet.
 Frankly, while domestic and business costs spiral upwards, a start-up service is unlikely to attract enough business in the present